Male construction worker consulting with a colleague on the construction site

 • Benefits such as company health insurance plans and retirement plans

-How Our Overtime Attorney Can Help You
+How Our Independent Contractors Overtime Attorneys Can Help You

 • Communicating with your employer.
 Many employers make honest mistakes in misclassifying their employees as independent contractors.
 We can send a statement to your employer notifying them of their mistake and demanding the wages you deserve.
 Even if the employer rejects your request, this communication can serve as useful evidence later.